 Who We Are

 Michael Hsieh is a venture capitalist managing investments for Fung Capital USA as its President for over 25 years.
-He started his career in finance as an investment banking analyst on Wall Street with Merrill Lynch Capital Markets Group.
 He has served on a number of corporate boards such as Li & Fung (BVI) Ltd., StudioDirect, Kosiuko, Danskin, Cyrk, Albert Kessler, Millwork Trading, BodyFX, Winco, Wilke Rodriguez, Minami International, Wood Associates, Santana, The Lodge at Harvard Square, Prism, ecVision and 500 Friends.

-He is a founding partner of Karma Pictures, LLC, a media company focused on developing feature films and documentaries showcasing Asian Americans as leaders and heroes to the American public audience.
+Michael is a founding partner of Karma Pictures, LLC, a media organization developing and producing feature films and documentaries showcasing Asians as leaders and heroes to the American public audience.
+Michael also served on the boards of several non-profit organizations, including the Chairman for Center for Asian American Media, Head Royce School, University of San Francisco Center for the Pacific Rim, Wokai and Harvard Club of San Francisco.

 Michael has a Bachelor of Arts degree from Harvard College and a Master of Business Administration degree from Harvard Business School.